AlibabaCloudDocs/oss/intl.en-US/SDK Reference/. NET/Download objects/Resumable download.md

 var client = new OssClient(endpoint, accessKeyId, accessKeySecret);
 try
 {
-    // Configure parameters with DownloadObjectRequest.
+    // Configure multiple parameters by using DownloadObjectRequest.
     DownloadObjectRequest request = new DownloadObjectRequest(bucketName, objectName, downloadFilename) {
-        // Specify the size of a part you want to download.
+        // Specify the size of each part to download.
         PartSize = 8 * 1024 * 1024,
-        // Specifies the number of concurrent download threads.
+        // Specify the number of concurrent threads.
         ParallelThreadCount = 3,
-        // Specify the checkpointDir to store the download progress information.
-If the download fails, it can be continued based on the progress information.
-If the checkpointDir directory is null, the resumable upload is not enabled, which means that objects that fails to be downloaded are downloaded all over again.
+        // checkpointDir is a file used to store the information about the resumable upload progress.
+If a part fails to be downloaded, the download can be continued based on the progress information recorded in this file.
+If you set checkpointDir to null, resumable upload does not take effect and objects are uploaded again when they fail to be uploaded.
         CheckpointDir = checkpointDir,
     };
-    // Start resumable download.
+    // Start the resumable download.
     client.ResumableDownloadObject(request);
     Console.WriteLine("Resumable download object:{0} succeeded", objectName);
 }